Guitar chord: Suspended

-These chords are used extensively by My Bloody Valentine, on the album Loveless.
-They are also used on the Who song "Pinball Wizard" and many, many more songs.
+The suspended fourth chord is often played inadvertently, or as an adornment, by barring an additional string from a power chord shape (e.g., E5 chord, playing the second fret of the G string with the same finger barring strings A and D); making it an easy and common extension in the context of power chords.

 Dominant sevenths: drop two

 As previously stated, a dominant seventh is a four-note chord combining a major chord and a minor seventh.
 For example, the C7 dominant seventh chord adds B♭ to the C-major chord (C,E,G).
 The naive chord (C,E,G,B♭) spans six frets from fret 3 to fret 8; such seventh chords "contain some pretty serious stretches in the left hand".
 An illustration shows a naive C7 chord, which would be extremely difficult to play, besides the open-position C7 chord that is conventional in standard tuning.
 The standard-tuning implementation of a C7 chord is a second-inversion C7 drop 2 chord, in which the second highest note in a second inversion of the C7 chord is lowered by an octave.
 Drop-two chords are used for sevenths chords besides the major–minor seventh with dominant function, which are discussed in the section on intermediate chords, below.
 Drop-two chords are used particularly in jazz guitar.
 Drop-two second-inversions are examples of openly voiced chords, which are typical of standard tuning and other popular guitar tunings.

 "Alternatively voiced" seventh chords are commonly played with standard tuning.
 A list of fret number configurations for some common chords follows: